MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 end
 ```

-then execute this code to get the avrage records that fell the vlf
+Then execute this script to get the avrage records that fell the vlf

 by the way run this script to get the current file growth of the transaction log file